 Will I need to make any lifestyle changes to help prevent complications of TMJ?

 Yes.
-TMJ disorders are often worsened by stress and the habits that form as a result of stress.
-For example, if you have a tendency to clench your jaw or grind your teeth when under stress, you may find that your TMJ symptoms worsen during those times.
-Your surgeon may recommend taking steps to reduce your stress levels, perhaps using massage or physical exercises.
-You may also be advised to avoid gum and taking large bites of food during meals.
+TMJ disorders are often worsened by stress and the habits that form due to stress.
+For example, if you tend to clench your jaw or grind your teeth when under stress, you may find that your TMJ symptoms worsen during those times.
+Your dentist will discuss additional therapies that can slow the progression of symptoms.